List of songs recorded by Megadeth

 The following is a list of songs recorded by American thrash metal band Megadeth.

+The list is composed by 201 songs, 183 of them have been released in the original tracklist of their seventeen studio albums and 18 are cover versions.

 List

 Founder, guitarist and vocalist Dave Mustaine is the only constant member of the band since 1983.
 He is the only performer to feature on every song and has written or co-written every original Megadeth song.

 In his two long tenures on bass, David Ellefson contributed in songwriting starting from So Far, So Good...
 So What!.

 Marty Friedman and Nick Menza completed the longest uninterrupted lineup that performed between 1990 and 1998.
 In this time, they wrote "Countdown to Extinction" and "FFF" with Mustaine and Ellefson, leaving them with the distinction as the only two songs written by the whole band.

 Brothers Shawn and Glen Drover joined the band together on drums and bass in 2004.
 They both wrote songs in the tenures which ended respectively in 2014 and 2008.

 In his six year stint with the band Chris Broderick contributed all three albums in which he performed on guitar.

 Current guitarist and drummer Kiko Loureiro and Dirk Verbeuren made heavy contributions to The Sick, the Dying... and the Dead!.